MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-upload-desktop-files.md

    ![Select publish destination](media/desktop-upload-desktop-files/pbid_publish_select_destination.png)

-When complete, you receive a link to your report.
+When publishing is complete, you receive a link to your report.
 Select the link to open the report in your Power BI site.

 ![Publish success dialog](media/desktop-upload-desktop-files/pbid_publish_success.png)